Prs96/notes/OS/basics.md

 **5.** Real time Operating System

-- A real time system is a system taht uses rigid time requirements.
+- A real time system is a system that uses rigid time requirements.
 - It is a system that must meet the deadlines or it will fail
 - It comes in 2 flavours :
   - Hard real time